jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ![Open-source projects](https://techvolution.io/content/images/2020/04/open-source-projects.jpg)

 Some of the more famous open-source projects.
-Most of this software, worth many billions of dollars, you can download and use for free.
 If you can't program, it only takes hiring a few to get whatever product you can imagine.

-Here are the download links:
+There are hundreds of thousands of open-source programs free to download.
+Here are some download links to give you an idea what's out there:

 - [Download Chrome's code here](https://www.chromium.org/getting-involved/download-chromium).
 - [The code for Andriod phones is here](https://source.android.com/setup/build/downloading).